Canadian Abortion Rights Action League: Founding and early years

+Expansion and advocacy

+In 1980, CARAL changed its name to the Canadian Abortion Rights Action League.
+In 1982, it separated its education and research arms as the "Childbirth by Choice Trust".
+This new organization focused on educating the public about birth control, abortion, and family planning.
+It also worked to support laws and policies that made abortion and reproductive healthcare easier to access in Canada.
+The Trust allowed CARAL to focus on political activism while still making sure people had information and resources to make safe choices regarding reproductive health.

 CARAL formed provincial and local chapters across Canada.
 In July 1983, it set up the Pro-Choice Defence Fund and helped to raise funds for Morgentaler's legal fees.
-Their charter was to assure that "no woman is denied the right to a safe, legal abortion" and to gain recognition that the right to a safe, legal abortion is a fundamental human right.
+Its charter sought to assure that "no woman is denied the right to a safe, legal abortion" and to gain recognition that the right to a safe, legal abortion is a fundamental human right.
 Another reason that they supported Dr. Morgentaler was that the technique he developed, vacuum curettage, was safer and less invasive than the traditional dilation and curettage (D&C) that was traditionally performed at hospitals for abortions or after miscarriages.
 The development of non-surgical medical abortion for very early pregnancies has reduced maternal mortality still further.

-In 1984, CARAL incorporated as a non-profit organization.
+In 1984, CARAL was incorporated as a non-profit organization.
 It was run by a volunteer board of directors and held annual general meetings each spring.
 The national office stayed in Ottawa.
 CARAL described itself as the only national abortion rights organization in Canada.
 In 1991, it had 36 chapters across the country with over 18,000 members.
 As its aim was to influence legislation, CARAL had no charitable status and relied entirely on private donations.
 It focused on keeping abortion legal and on improving access to birth control and abortion services.
 It lobbied federal and provincial legislators, asked governments to fund clinics, and published and spoke about abortion issues.
 It also supported the local chapters and medical doctors who provide abortion services.

-In 2003, CARAL published a major study of access to abortion in Canada.
-The study found that only one hospital in six performs abortions and that ready access to abortion is found mainly in large cities and in a narrow strip of more densely populated land near the U.S. border.

-In 2004 CARAL wrapped up operations and was effectively replaced in 2005 by the Abortion Rights Coalition of Canada/Coalition pour le Droit à l'Avortement au Canada (ARCC-CDAC) and a reproductive health resource group, Canadians for Choice (CFC).

-The sister organization of CARAL, the National Association for the Repeal of Abortion Laws, was founded and still operates in the United States.
+The organization was one of the first leaders of the pro-choice movement in Canada and had been lobbying against Canadas abortion law since 1960s.
+This period followed the legalization of birth control in 1969 and the amendment of the Criminal Code to allow hospital-based therapeutic abortions.